36 result(s)

 Bending-reinforced grid shells for free-form architectural surfaces

-Laccone F., Pietroni N., Cignoni P., Malomo L.
+Laccone F, Pietroni N, Cignoni P, Malomo L

 We introduce a new method for designing reinforcement for grid shells and improving their resistance to out-of-plane forces inducing bending.
 The central concept is to support the base network of elements with an additional layer of beams placed at a certain distance from the base surface.
 We exploit two main techniques to design these structures: first, we derive the orientation of the beam network on a given initial surface forming the grid shell to be reinforced; then, we compute the height of the additional layer that maximizes its overall structural performance.
 Our method includes a new formulation to derive a smooth direction field that orients the quad remeshing and a novel algorithm that iteratively optimizes the height of the additional layer to minimize the structure's compliance.
 We couple our optimization strategy with a set of constraints to improve buildability of the network and, simultaneously, preserve the initial surface.
-We showcase our method on a significant dataset of shapes to demonstrate its applicability to cases where free-form grid shells do not exhibit adequate structural performance due to their geometry.Source: Computer Aided Design 168 (2024). doi:10.1016/j.cad.2023.103670
+We showcase our method on a significant dataset of shapes to demonstrate its applicability to cases where free-form grid shells do not exhibit adequate structural performance due to their geometry.Source: COMPUTER AIDED DESIGN, vol. 168

 DOI: 10.1016/j.cad.2023.103670